Flicster/peerchat/README.md

     ```
     go run .
     ```
+    *Without Clone*
+    ```
+    go install github.com/Flicster/peerchat
+    ```
+    - The application is now installed into go's home directory into bin and can be invoked anywhere in the system.
+    ```
+    peerchat

 ## Usage
 When the **PeerChat** application is invoked without any flags, it joins the *lobby* chat room as a user named *newuser*.
 This can be modified by passing the ``-user`` and ``-room`` flags.

-The following starts the application and joins the *mychatroom* chat room as a user named *manish*.
+The following starts the application and joins the *mychatroom* chat room as a user named *hero*.
 ```
 peerchat -user hero -room mychatroom
 ```